itk-dev/doner-din-stemme/README.md

 * WER threshold for when donations should be validated (float or null/unset to disable).
 * CER threshold for when donations should be validated (float or null/unset to disable).

-*Note* that a high similar text score is good, but a lower WER and CER is good.
+*Note* that similar text score is percentage based and a high percentage is good.
+WER and CER are instead decimals where a low score is better.

 ```php
 // settings.local.php